GVAC & GVA Financial Policies and Procedures

 C.R.S.
 29-1-601 et seq.

-11.0 PURCHASING AND PURCHASING AUTHORITY The GVCC Chief Financial Officer and the Chief Executive Officer, with the support and cooperation of the GVA Principal, shall be responsible for the installation and supervision of proper internal control systems for purchasing, including but not limited to, a purchase order system, proper verification of purchase, payment documentation and bidding procedures.
+11.0 PURCHASING AND PURCHASING AUTHORITY The GVAC Chief Financial Officer and the Executive Director, with the support and cooperation of the GVA Principal, shall be responsible for the installation and supervision of proper internal control systems for purchasing, including but not limited to, a purchase order system, proper verification of purchase, payment documentation and bidding procedures.

 Legal Ref: C.R.S.
 22-30.5-104(7)